How AI Is Learning to Feel Pain and What That Means for Humanity

 Set the pain threshold too low and you don’t get a brave, careful helper, you get a paranoid machine that recoils from life itself (some days this feels like me).

-Or are we planting the seed of a new kind of cruelty?
+Do we have the right to manufacture pain at all, or are we all planting the seed of a new kind of cruelty?

 Isn’t this what our parents forced upon us by giving us life?